Solar power in China: Climate change contribution

 China has pledged to peak its carbon emissions by 2030 and has invested into renewable sources of energy, including solar power, to help meet this pledge.
 China has been opening new plants for solar energy production.
-Critics of China's climate policy argue that China is not trying to replace thermal fuels with renewable sources of energy, but instead trying to increase the energy capacity of both forms of energy.
+Critics of China's climate policy argue that China is not trying to replace fossil fuels with renewable sources of energy, but instead trying to increase the energy capacity of both forms of energy.
 Although China's solar energy capacity has increased dramatically in recent years, its carbon emissions have risen as well.
 Consequently, critics have seen China's pledge to peak its carbon emissions as a time window for it to increase its carbon emissions rather than reduce them, with its investments into renewable energy sources such as solar power being used as a coverup for China's plan to continue expanding with fossil fuel-powered production.

 The mass government subsidy-fueled construction of solar power plants has also been linked to climate change contribution as mass construction has contributed to increases in carbon emissions while the energy produced by the projects has not been fully used.

 Green grabbing

 China's expansion of solar power capacity has been met with criticism over implications of "green grabbing".
 Critics argue that China has seized land from native populations and repurposed it for its own projects, such as solar farms, using the need to protect the country from climate change as a justification for land seizure.
 Renewable energy projects, such as solar power plants, have been built in western regions of China where many native nomadic people have had their land taken away.
 As such, critics argue that investments into renewable energy sources such as solar power are means to increase the power of the central state rather than protect the environment.
-This argument has been complemented by China's expansion of thermal fuel plants in conjunction with solar energy.
+This argument has been complemented by China's expansion of fossil fuel plants in conjunction with solar energy.

 Following claims of China has taken land from rural natives under the guise of climate protection, many rural populations have been encouraged to move to government housing or urban centers.
 However, as expectations for the arrival of urban citizens have risen, so has the construction of buildings infrastructure projects.
 This speculation of the growth of urban centers has led to a housing bubble in China, where buildings and infrastructure are being constructed at a rate in which much of the construction is unused or redundant.
 As these unused buildings and towns are constructed, more carbon emissions are produced due to the usage of cement and other building materials.
 Thus, China's "green grabbing" has also been criticized by environmentalists who see China's urban expansion as useless and damaging to the environment.
 The forced movement of rural populations, as critics claim that these rural populations do not receive adequate compensation for removal and face discrimination and a lack of support to thrive in urban centers in contrast to citizens who have lived in urban centers throughout their lives.